mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"Lin, get me some rope," said Setre.

-	Kip was perplexed, "What's this all about?"
+	"What's this all about?"
+Kip demanded.

-	"Ginnu is a spy," she responded, struggling to keep Ginnu still.
+	"Ginnu is a spy," she responded, struggling to keep her still.

 	Kip was growing tired of secrets. *How many hidden identities are people keeping on this island?*

 	"Everyone has at least one," Setre said, and he suddenly realized that his question hadn't stayed fully in his head.

 	Linyu scurried up the ladder and quickly came back with a handful of strong rope - a thicker variant of the material used for their clothing.
-Setre first bound Ginnu's wrists, and then hae feet, and then sat her down near the entrance.
+Setre bound Ginnu's wrists and ankles and then sat her down near the entrance.
 Ginnu had begun crying and sat still looking ground.

 	"Save your tears."